elkhayder/Discord-Oauth2/README.md

 ```

 ### **License**
-The framework is licensed Under MIT license, Please fell fro to Fork, Edit, Re-publish with no limits, Please reffer to [LICENSE](https://github.com/elkhayder/Discord-Oauth2/blob/master/LICENSE "LICENSE") for more.
+The framework is licensed Under MIT license, Please fell free to use it at anyway you would like,
+Please reffer to [LICENSE](https://github.com/elkhayder/Discord-Oauth2/blob/master/LICENSE "LICENSE") for more.

 ### **Social Networking**
 - **Github** : [elkhayder](https://www.github.com/elkhayder)